| Home |

 - Go where the other one of us is.
 Gesture: Point towards the

-person he should find, or the direction he should go to find them.
+person he should find, or the direction he should go to find

 - Ready? (***)